EU’s Culture Compass for Europe

 The report sheds light on widespread barriers to access and participation, while also identifying examples of promising practice.
 It calls for a shift from reliance on individual goodwill to the development of structural and institutional change.

-The online event – moderated by Maria Vlachou, Executive Director of Portugal’s Acesso Cultura (PT), and Aristide Rontini, dance artist, choreographer, and co-founder of Italy’s Al.Di.Qua association of disabled artists (IT) – will include presentation of the report by On the Move, and responses to the report from artists.
+The online event – moderated by Maria Vlachou, Executive Director of Portugal’s Acesso Cultura (PT), and Aristide Rontini, dance artist, choreographer, and co-founder of Italy’s Al.Di.Qua association of disabled artists (IT) – included presentation of the report by On the Move, and responses to the report from artists.

-A panel of those involved in performing arts education will explore the implications of the findings, including representatives of Warsaw’s Aleksander Zelwerowicz National Academy of Dramatic Art (PL) and Madrid’s Real Escuela Superior de Arte Dramático (ES).
+A panel of those involved in performing arts education explored the implications of the findings, including representatives of Warsaw’s Aleksander Zelwerowicz National Academy of Dramatic Art (PL) and Madrid’s Real Escuela Superior de Arte Dramático (ES).